Report Guide

 • Examples: short notice periods, vague scope definitions, one-sided IP assignment

-• Action: negotiate where possible; document your acknowledgement
+• Negotiate where possible; document your acknowledgement.

 🟢